 Enrolling in two courses offered during Summer Session 2, you will complete coursework while also spending time exploring the bustling streets and picturesque parks of London proper.
 You may even choose to spend weekends in nearby Ireland, Scotland, Wales,

 France, or elsewhere in Europe.

-Dr. Taylor has been making the trip with students almost
+Dr. Richard Taylor, associate professor, has been making the trip with students almost

 every summer for the last 25 years, and is a tremendous asset to this

 trip.
 If you have questions about London, he’s the person to talk to!
 You can also find more information on our trip at PiratesAbroad.

 These classes move very quickly in London, as we’re there only three

 weeks.
 Each summer, we work hard to keep the time we spend “in class”